-A survey the Office of National Statistics runs to provide data on how disabled and non-disabled people participate in society.
+A survey to provide data on how disabled and non-disabled people participate in society.

-This is a major study, sponsored by the Department for Work and Pensions, which has been running since June 2009.
-It provides facts and figures comparing how disabled and non-disabled people participate in society in a number of areas.
+This is a major study, carried out for the Office for Disability Issues, part of the Department for Work and Pensions (DWP), by the Office for National Statistics (ONS).
+It has been running since June 2009 and provides facts and figures comparing how disabled and non-disabled people participate in society in a number of areas.
 These areas include:

 - social participation